 - The HEPA filter room in Vault 22 is barricaded off from the main Oxygen Recycling floor and accessed through a locked cave on the Food Production level, which is also the only way to access the Pest Control floor prior to repairing the elevator, as the main stairway is blocked.

 - In Vault 11, the hallway to the Atrium is caved in, thus the only way around is through the flooded Reactor level.

-- In Old World Blues, the X-8 Institutional Test facility, whose second half is itself a disconnected side area of the first, also has an alternate exit leading to a hidden side area of the Nightstalker kennels.
+- In Old World Blues, the X-8 Institutional Test facility, whose second half is itself a disconnected side area of the first and has a window overlooking the Residential testing area, also has an alternate exit leading to a hidden side area of the Nightstalker kennels.